yilmazhuseyin/yilmazhuseyin/README.md

 ### Hi, I am Hüseyin 👋
 I am a Junior Software Developer who trained for the sector-specific with applied trainings.
 My entire professional career has been based on problem solving and engineering.
 Now I continue to challenge my solution generation skills in the software development.

-Always interested in hearing from former colleagues, managers, or just interesting creative people, so feel free to contact me if you'd like to connect.
+Always interested in hearing from former colleagues, managers, or just interesting creative people, so feel free to contact me if you'd like to connect!

 ---